cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 respectively.
 When keys are generated with the ``--set_path`` argument they set these attributes after the keys are generated.

-If you already have RSA keys that are PEM encoded you can set the path directly.
-For instance let us assume we already had ``~/.ssh/priv/cms`` and its public key pair ``~/.ssh/pub/cms.pub``
+If you already have RSA keys that are PEM or OpenSSH encoded you can set the path directly.
+For instance let us assume we already had ``~/.ssh/priv/cms`` and its public key pair ``~/.ssh/pub/cms.pub``.
+We can set Cloudmesh to use these keys for encryption by running the following.

 .. code:: bash

         $ cms config set cloudmesh.security.privatekey=~/.ssh/priv/cms
         $ cms config set cloudmesh.security.publickey=~/.ssh/pub/cms.pub

-Note: the keys can be located anywhere since they are looked up before encryption.

 Generating a Key Without a Password
 '''''''''''''''''''''''''''''''''''